ilanh/podcats/_posts/2020-12-03-world-news-en-3.md

 <script defer=true src="https://gist.github.com/sylhare/dad7ed1ef3d13614c77c4ebadf8a11c3.js"></script>

-You can use `defer=true` so that the loading of the gist doesn't prevent the loading of the page.
+You can use `defer=true` so that the loading[^2] of the gist doesn't prevent the loading of the page.

 {% highlight html %}
 {% raw %}